hapv3/neural-compiler/docs/neural_ai_phase3_conv_implementation_guide.md

 Phase 3 is complete only when:

 - T3.1 through T3.10 meet their individual exit criteria.
-- All 147 compiler, 52 host C, and 73 Verilator scenarios pass.
+- All 170 current compiler, 52 host C, and 73 Verilator scenarios pass.
 - E2E-01 through E2E-08 pass in order.
 - Micro-MobileNet needs no hand-written graph, weight, qparam, or linebuffer descriptor.